ned14/tnfox/src/sqlite/Readme.txt

 the many other tools its build system requires to generate some of the sources.

-util.c has been modified to use TnFOX's memory allocator instead of the standard one.
+os_common.h has been modified to use TnFOX's memory allocator instead of the standard one.